 Repeat Crafter Me

-Sarah Zimmerman, founder of Repeat Crafter Me, first inspired me before this concept was cool to the idea of Corner to Corner Pictures.
+Sarah Zimmerman, founder of Repeat Crafter Me, first inspired me before this concept was cool with the idea of Corner to Corner Pictures.
 I was first exposed to this in her ideas of making a Christmas Character Afghan back in 2015.
-It may have been already popular but this was the first time I had noticed it.
+It may have been already popular, but this was the first time I had noticed it.
 You cannot deny how cute this is.
 It was taken back by the simplicity but awe-inspiring nature of this project.

 Did you know you can use Half Double Crochet Stitches instead?